RomanBeldent/argolight-rocket/README.md

 # Argolight-rocket
 A mini-project realized for Argolight company

+## Prerequisites

+Before cloning, ensure you have the following prerequisites met:

+Node.js installed on your system npm package manager installed

 ## How to start project

 To start the API, after you cloned the repo, head to argoligh-rocket-api and use these 3 command lines

 ```cmd